minimaxir/gpt-3-experiments/README.md

 # gpt-3-experiments

-A repo containing Python scripts to automate generation from OpenAI's GPT-3 based API
+A repo containing Python scripts to automate mass-generation from OpenAI's GPT-3 based API in order to illustrate the AI text-generating model's robustness.

 **Disclaimer: generated content in this repository may be offensive.
 The READMEs of the corresponding examples will include an explicit content warning when this is the case.**